lukso-network/docs/docs/networks/l15-testnet.md

 # L15 Public Testnet

-This testnet is ephemeral, meaning its not meant to be fully stable and usable yet for more persistent test smart contracts.
+This testnet is ephemeral, meaning it is not meant to be fully stable and usable yet for more persistent test smart contracts.
 Assume the network could be reset at any time.
 The [L16 Public Testnet](l16-testnet.md) is meant as a more stable persistent testnet before mainnet (Not yet running).

 ## Links: